Handles various common platform-specific tasks associated with a Qt project.

 Note: This command is in technology preview and may change in future releases.

 Qt6 package, which can be loaded like so:

 qt6_finalize_project() instead.
 It supports the same set of arguments as this command.

 Some targets that are created using Qt commands require additional actions at the end of CMake configuring phase.
-Depending on the platform the function typically walks through the build tree, resolves dependencies between targets created by the user, and applies extra deployment steps.
+Depending on the platform, the function typically:

-With CMake versions 3.19 and higher, you don't need to call this command since it consists of sub-commands that are ordinarily invoked at the end of
+With CMake version 3.19 or later, you don't need to call this command since it consists of sub-commands that are ordinarily invoked at the end of

 Warning: If your Android project is built using a CMake version lower than 3.19, make sure that you call qt6_finalize_project() at the end of a top-level CMakeLists.txt.

 For projects that use a CMake version lower than 3.19, you need to call

 qt_finalize_project manually.
 This example shows the typical use of the function: